Universal Auth with Clerk

 export const getAuthState = createResolver(async ({ args, context, ... }) => {

-// Extract the request context (populated & verified from middleware)
+// Extract the request context (populated & verified from Next proxy / middleware)

 const { userId, orgId, sessionId, authToken } = context

-// If anything is missing, middleware kept the context empty (= not authenticated)
+// If anything is missing, the edge layer kept the context empty (= not authenticated)

 if (!userId || !sessionId || !authToken) return { isSignedIn: false }